Building the Best PC for PlayerUnknown’s Battlegrounds

 If you want to play at 4K, you'll get the best performance by building the Enthusiast tier.

-Because PlayerUnknown’s Battlegrounds is (1) in Early Access (and therefore unoptimized), (2) being developed by a small team (and therefore being optimized slowly), and (3) using a modern game engine (Unreal Engine 4), running it smoothly requires a powerful machine.
+Because PlayerUnknown’s Battlegrounds is (1) in active development (and currently unoptimized), (2) being developed by a small team (and therefore being optimized slowly), and (3) using a modern game engine (Unreal Engine 4), running it smoothly requires a powerful machine.

 We hope this guide has helped you understand the necessary PC hardware for running PUBG to your satisfaction.
 If you want to do further research on PC hardware, please visit our main PC parts list on our homepage.